sassoftware/sas-container-recipes/README.md

 <br>

-# For a Single User - SAS® Viya® Programming running on a Single Container
+# For a Single User - SAS® Viya® programming-only deployment running on a Single Container
-Use these instructions to create a SAS Viya Programming single container for an independent data scientist or developer to execute SAS code.
+Use these instructions to create a SAS Viya programming-only deployment in a single container for an independent data scientist or developer to execute SAS code.
 All code and data should be stored in a persistent location outside the container.
-This environment includes SAS Studio, SAS Workspace Server, and a CAS server, which provides in-memory analytics for Symmetric Multi Processing (SMP).
+This deployment includes SAS Studio, SAS Workspace Server, and a CAS server, which provides in-memory analytics for Symmetric Multi Processing (SMP).